04 Euphemia

 “There are lots of notes down at the station.
 Tulip was quite a writer.
 But do you mean, was there anything incriminating?
 Non.
 Only this.
 Mais cela, c’est très intéressante, n’est-ce pas?”2

 “It is interesting indeed”, I replied.
 “Let us inspect the book the note fell out of.”
-I hopped over to the small leather bound volume.
+I bounded over to the small leather bound volume.
 It opened to a poem called La Belle Chat Sans Merci.3

-I flipped to the first page of the book where I found the following dedication, “To my cat-bitch twin sister on my birthday.
+I flipped to the first page of the book where I found the following dedication, “To my cat-bitch twin sister on my birthday.”

 I showed Mittens the book.
 He read the dedication and said, “We have another suspect.”